What is a Moving Average?

 To calculate an EMA a trader first has to compute the simple moving average.
 After that calculate the multiplier for weighting the EMA. (generally known as the smoothing factor).

 Formulae for Calculating Multiplier: [2/(selected time period + 1)]

 Then you use the smoothing factor combined with the previous EMA to arrive at the current value.
-As a result of which gives a higher weightage to recent prices.
+As a result, this gives a higher weightage to recent prices.

 Moving average vs Exponential Moving average (MA vs EMA)

-Calculating Moving Averages whether a Simple moving average or an exponential moving average can be tricky. however, Most charting Softwares provide traders with moving average indicators.
+Calculating Moving Averages whether Simple moving averages or exponential moving averages can be tricky. however, Most charting Softwares provide traders with moving average indicators.

 How to Trade with Moving Averages?

 Price Crossover Strategy